lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Logical

 #### Description
-This keyword controls the performing of Band calculations or not.
+This keyword controls whether or not the Band calculations are performed.
 Available options are:

 * True
 * False